celestialsky/tetris/README.md

 right arrow- to move right
 down arrow- to move down

-The goal of the game is to place all block on the screen to form a complete row to score points!
+The goal of the game is to place all tetronimos on the screen to form a complete row to score points!

 ### *This is a work in progress!*